What is FlashFunders?

 FlashFunders does not directly invest in any companies fundraising via our platforms.
 FlashFunders does, however, have relationships with a broad range of VCs, institutional investors and angels, and we consistently share our deal flow with them.

 What investment documents can I use on FlashFunders?

 Companies fundraising on FlashFunders set their own investment terms.
 You can choose to either use one of our templates below or bring your own documents.
 Our templates include: Flash CF Preferred Stock, FlashSeed Preferred Stock & SAFE.

-Flash CF Preferred Stock (Under $20K) -- Term Sheet
+Flash CF Preferred Stock (Reg CF) -- Term Sheet

 SAFE (Simple Agreement for Future Equity) -- Term Sheet